 To have a transfer course, UC EAP course, or a UC Cross-Campus Enrollment course for a General Education Program requirement

 Read the instructions carefully and supply all requested information, including a syllabus or course description for course.
 In particular for the Writing Requirement petition, failure to include a statement on instructor feedback will cause your request to be denied.
 For the Writing Requirement, a nonreturnable copy of the paper(s) written for the UC or UC EAP course must also be submitted (see below).
+Send the completed form to academic_advising@Ltsc.ucsb.edu.

 Please note that UCSB courses cannot be approved for any General Education Requirements that they have not already been approved for except for the Special Subjects Writing Requirement.
-This is because UCSB courses have alread been evaluated for GEs by Faculty Senate.
+This is because UCSB courses have already been evaluated for GEs by Faculty Senate.

 Sometimes a transfer course,* UC EAP, or UC Cross-Campus Enrollment course clearly meets the guidelines for a GE requirement and so a formal request may not be needed.
 You may meet with a Letters and Science advisor who can determine this (bring a course syllabus).
 Formal requests are required for UCSB courses (that are not pre-approved) or for UC EAP courses to be applied toward the Writing Requirement.
 See the Writing Petition Instructions below.
 Only UC, including UC EAP, courses may apply to for the Writing Requirement and not courses from other institutions.